Back

 You can see the difference between these few images, they show a clear difference in the work and time that went into them.

-The 2 on the bottom are much more detailed, one including natural textures and use of shading and light, the other using 3D to create a complex layout, compared to the top 2 that are more simple in nature and are line illustrations or solid colours.
+The two on the bottom are much more detailed, one including natural textures and use of shading and light, the other using 3D to create a complex layout, compared to the top 2 that are more simple in nature and are line illustrations or solid colours.

 Simple design in animation